 I generally encourage having personal websites.
-They have a lot of uses, and contrary to the widespread anti-self-promotion sentiment, I actually like it when someone links themselves.
+They have a lot of uses, and contrary to the widespread anti-self-promotion sentiment, I actually like it when people link themselves.
 It gives me a way to find out what they're about if I'm interested.

-First, there are a lot of what I call "cookie cutter" solutions out there, like Wix and Wordpress.
+First, there are a lot of "website builder" platforms or CMSes out there, like Wordpress and Wix.
 These aren't what I'm on about.
 They're a quick path to putting up some content, but they don't give you full control over the website - you're limited to what the platform offers as far as layout and style, post format, comment/account systems which are usually confusing and buggy, and anything else you might want.
 This may not actually be true of Wordpress if you run it yourself on a self-hosted server, which you can do.
 I don't know much about that option, honestly.

-This guide is gonna be about doing it "the real way" which has the following benefits:
+This guide is gonna be about "the real way" which has the following benefits:

 Flexibility.
-Anything under the sun can be done with a server you control, not just things the platform supports.
+You can do anything with a server you control, not just things the platform supports.

 So what I'm getting at here is, the quick and easy path leads to the dark side :P

-So there are a few core components that go into a website:
+So there are a few essential components that go into a website:

 A domain name - the part like

 yujiri.xyz.
 See this wonderful explanation of the Domain Name System if you're not familiar.
 You'll need the nameserver for the TLD (top-level domain) to resolve requests for your domain.
-This does cost money, but almost nothing (I get mine from Namecheap for like $13/year).
+This does cost money, but barely (I get mine for like $13/year).

 A computer to act as a server.
 It's actually possible to just use a home computer for this, but not necessarily a good idea because it means your website goes down whenever your internet does.
-Your connection may also be too slow to give a good experience to people accessing your website from around the world.
+Your connection may also be too slow to give a good experience to viewers from around the world.

-The easiest way to get a server that avoids those problems is to rent one from a service like Digital Ocean or Amazon EC2.
-It also costs very little (I get mine from Digital Ocean for $5/month).
+The easiest way to get a server that avoids those problems is to rent one from a service like Digital Ocean or Ramnode.
+This also costs very little (I get mine from Digital Ocean for $5/month).
 Note that these don't give you a Remote Desktop Connection-like interface to your server (although I'm sure there are ways to set up something like that), only SSH access.
 If you don't know what that is but aren't scared off by it, my Unix tutorial track can probably help - the server will be running an open-source Unix-like operating system.
-Do be aware that you can use SSH from Windows with PuTTY.
+Be aware that you can use SSH from Windows with PuTTY.

 Something that's not required but that you should get as soon as possible is an HTTPS certificate, so users can connect securely and know that they're connected to the right website.
 (Sites without HTTPS support are also penalized in Google search results.)
 These used to be expensive, but nowadays you can get one from Letsencrypt for free with their Certbot utility.